David Foucault: BC Lions (first stint)

 On March 27, 2017, the BC Lions (CFL) acquired the rights to Foucault and offensive lineman Vincent Brown from the Montreal Alouettes in exchange for international offensive lineman Jovan Olafioye and future considerations.
 On April 11, 2017, the Lions and Foucault agreed to a three-year contract through the 2019 CFL season.
 He played in 51 regular season games with the Lions that year, then became a free agent when his contract expired at the end of the season.

 Montreal Alouettes

 On February 8, 2021, it was announced that Foucault had signed with the Montreal Alouettes.
 He played in 13 games for the Alouettes, but was released shortly after the season ended on December 20, 2021.

 Edmonton Elks

 Foucault signed with the Edmonton Elks on January 3, 2022.
 On November 7, 2022, the Edmonton Elks extended Foucault’s contract for two years, through the 2024 season.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 BC Lions (second stint)

 On February 11, 2025, it was announced that Foucault had re-signed with the BC Lions.
-On June 6, 2025, Foucault was placed on the Lions' 6-game injured list to start the 2025 CFL season, and where he remained for the entirety of the regular season.
+On June 6, 2025, Foucault was placed on the Lions' 6-game injured list to start the 2025 CFL season due an injury sustained during a preseason game three days prior.
+Foucault remained on the Lions' 6-game injured list for the entire 2025 CFL season.
+On February 10, 2026, Foucault became a free agent at the conclusion of his contract with the Lions.